 The activities will be carried out at the Laboratory of Paleopathology (within the Medical School of Pisa).
-The Summer School will take place Monday through Friday over the course of 3 weeks, and will include lectures (8-12 hours per week), in order to provide students with the basic knowledge of skeletal anatomy, physical anthropology and paleopathology necessary to approach osteological analyses.
+The Summer School will take place Monday through Friday over the course of 3 weeks, and will include some lectures (10-12 hours per week), in order to provide students with the basic knowledge of skeletal anatomy, physical anthropology and paleopathology necessary to approach osteological analyses.

 SUMMER SCHOOL PROGRAM AND DATES

 The Summer School will take place from 4 to 22 June, 2018 (first session) and from 2 to 20 July, 2018 (second session).

 Lectures will be given daily.
 Laboratory activities on human skeletal remains will be carried out daily as well, Monday through Friday, between 9:00 am and 5:00 pm, with an hour lunch break.

 Students are expected to complete tasks timely and accurately, and to participate in all the activities of the Summer School, and absence is only allowed for personal health reasons.
 Unjustified absences will have a negative effect on the final grade and/or may lead to a student’s disciplinary dismissal from the program.